 When you first open your new Lutron switch, you'll see a blue wire.
 Not something you would expect.

-The first image below shows both sides from one of these new switches.
+The first image below shows both sides of one of these new switches.
 The bottom black screw on the left is where you connect your power line.
-The middle silver screw will connect to your new neutral wire.
+While the middle silver screw will connect to your new neutral wire.